-13. Governance, ownership and approval

-nes from the equality, diversity,

-cohesion and integration impa

-Name Job Title Date

-Steve Carey Chief Officer 26 November 2014

-Date impact assessment co 26 November 2014

-14. Monitoring progress for (please tick) r equality, diversity, c ohesion and integration actions

-As part of Service Planning performance monitoring

-As part of Project i monitoring

-Update report will Please specify whi • d to the appropriate board

-Other (please spec cify)

-15. Publishing

-, , ecutive Board, Full Co gard to equality the council only ouncil, Key Delegated Decisions or a

-A copy of this equality impact decision making report: assessment should be attached as an appendix to the

-, will publish those relatir g to Executive Board and Full

-Significant Operational Decisions. relating to Delegated Decisions and

-• ts that are not to be published should

-be sent to equalityteam

-was sent: don below with the date e the report and attached assessment

-For Executive Board or Full C ouncil - sent to Date sent: 27 November 2014

-Governance Services odnom som to Date Sent.
-27 November 2014

-For Delegated Decisions or Since Decisions - sent to appropriate • Date sent:

-All other decisions - sent to Date sent:

-equalityteam@leeds.gov.uk
+13. Governance, ownership and approval State here who has approved the actions and outcomes from the equality, diversity, cohesion and integration impact assessment Name Job Title Date Steve Carey Chief Officer 26 November 2014 Date impact assessment co 26 November 2014 Bato impaot accessiment ec mpiotod 20 110 101111101 20 14 equality, diversity, c ohesion and integration actions (please tick) As part of Service Planning performance monitoring X As part of Project r monitoring Update report will lease specify whi • d to the appropriate board Other (please spec cify) 15.
+Publishing Though all key decisions are ecutive Board, Full Co gard to equality the council only puncil, Key Delegated Decisions or a A copy of this equality impact decision making report: assessment should be attached as an appendix to the vill publish those relatir g to Executive Board and Full The appropriate director - relating to Delegated Decisions and Significant Operational Decisions.
+A copy of all other equality impact assessments that are not to be published should he copy to equality the model and the for record.
+The copy of all other equality the model and the for record.
+The copy of all other equality the model and the formation of the copy of the c be sent to equalityteam@leeds.gov.uk for record.
+Complete the appropriate section below with the date the report and attached assessment was sent: don bolow with the date the report and attached assessment For Executive Board or Full Council - sent to Date sent: 27 November 2014 Governance Services For Delegated Decisions or Si ignificant Operational Date sent: Decisions - sent to appropriate Directorate equalityteam@leeds.gov.uk